 There are several policy issues being deliberated that directly affect survivors of domestic violence and their children.
 Please take time to contact your members of Congress with the following messages:

-- Fund targeted investments for Family Violence Prevention and Services Act (FVPSA) funds ($140 million) and related key programs at HHS.
+- Fund targeted investments for the Family Violence Prevention and Services Act and related key programs at Health and Human Services.

-Sign up to receive GCADV’s public policy alerts and other news via email by entering your email address in the form to the right.
+Sign up to receive GCADV’s public policy alerts and other news via email by entering your email address in the form below.